 Warning

 This version of the documentation is NOT an official release.
 You are reading the documentation version which is in active and ongoing development.
-You can change versions on the bottom left of the screen.

 Deploy with Docker Compose

 Docker is a virtualization software packaging applications and its dependencies in a virtual container that can run on any Linux server.
-It is available for a variety of the operating systems, e.g. Linux, Mac and Windows.
+It is available for a variety of the operating systems, e.g. Linux, macOS and Windows.
 For more information follow the link here.

-but you can use docker-compose to start multiple containers, e.g. NEST Desktop, NEST Simulator.
+NEST Desktop and NEST Simulator are prepared in different containers, but you can use docker-compose to start multiple containers, e.g. NEST Desktop, NEST Simulator.
+Docker Compose needs the configuration file (docker-compose.yml).

-Here, the guide shows you how to build containers with docker-compose
+Here, the guide shows you how to build containers with docker-compose.

-- Requirements:
+Requirements:

 Preparation